adaptris/interlok-docs-legacy/pages/advanced/advanced-profiler-prometheus.md

 tags: [advanced]
 sidebar: home_sidebar
 permalink: advanced-profiler-prometheus.html
-summary: Using Prometheus and Graphana to view Interlok metrics.
+summary: Using Prometheus and Grafana to view Interlok metrics.
 ---
 **Since 3.10+**

 This document will walk you through the setup and configuration to have Interlok post profiling data directly into Prometheus.
-You'll then be shown some of the basics of Prometheus and Graphana to view your Interlok metrics.
+You'll then be shown some of the basics of Prometheus and Grafana to view your Interlok metrics.

 ## Prerequisites.